CIA Tibetan program: The Theocracy and Tibet Rulers

 During the first half of the Twentieth Century and the Early Cold War era, Tibet lived under a theocratic system of governance.
-Despite the system of governance revolving around a religious ruler as the key figure in the government, there seems to be a clear distinction between the religious and secular components that make up government.
-The Tibetan religion and its theocracy system of governance shared a coordinated leadership between the Dalai and Panchen Lamas.
-However, between the two institutions, the Panchen Lamas seems to be the superior.
+Despite the system of governance revolving around a religious ruler as the key figure in the government, there seems to be a clear distinction between the religious and secular components that make up the government.
+The Tibetan religion and its theocratic system of governance shared a coordinated leadership between the Dalai Lama and Panchen Lama.
+However, between the two institutions, the Panchen Lama seemed to be the superior.
 This situation could be traced to the fourteenth century, when Tibetan religious institutions developed, nurtured, and shaped.
-The Dalai and Panchen Lamas are both religious figures and offices.
+The Dalai Lama and Panchen Lama are both religious figures and offices.
 From time to time, a selection committee carefully nominates an individual to occupy the religious office, as when it becomes vacant following the demise of an incumbent leader.
-Such individuals are carefully searched and selected, believed to be reincarnate of a former and reverend religious leader.
-In a direct relation to the establishment of the Dalai Lema was in connection to the emergence of a Buddhist leader, who "instituted the Tibetan church reforms and consolidated the position of a new sect."
-As a highly revered during the period he lived, an infant was discovered to be his reincarnation after his demise, thus marking the establishment of the institution of the Delai Lama.
-During the 1950s the occupant of the Delai Lama office was said to be the 14th reincarnate.
+Such individuals are carefully searched and selected, believed to be reincarnations of a former and revered religious leader.
+In a direct relation to the establishment of the Dalai Lama was in connection with the emergence of a Buddhist leader, who "instituted the Tibetan church reforms and consolidated the position of a new sect."
+As a highly revered figure during his lifetime, an infant was discovered to be his reincarnation after his demise, thus marking the establishment of the institution of the Dalai Lama.
+During the 1950s, the occupant of the Dalai Lama office was said to be the 14th reincarnation.
 With regards to the Panchen Lama institution, its establishment was in connection with the Dalai Lama.
-The Panchen Lama emerged directly as an offshoot from the Dela Lam, initially as a tutor to the infant and fifth reincarnation of the Dalai Lama around the seventeenth century.
-The Panchen Lama institution was established out of gratitude as a "mark of reverend to an aged tutor".
+The Panchen Lama emerged directly as an offshoot from the Dalai Lama, initially as a tutor to the infant and fifth reincarnation of the Dalai Lama around the seventeenth century.
+The Panchen Lama institution was established out of gratitude as a "mark of reverence to an aged tutor".
 He was regarded as a reincarnation of Buddha and was granted a monastery that was relatively on a smaller scale than that of the Dalai Lama monastery.
-Following this development, both the Dalai and Panchen Lamas began to share spiritual authority among the Tibetans, which continued to the 1950s.
+Following this development, both the Dalai Lama and Panchen Lama began to share spiritual authority among the Tibetans, which continued to the 1950s.